Posted by Unknown

 But Director Alfred Hitchcock gives us the obverse in his classic The Birds.
 Whereas Mitch (Rod Taylor) starts out looking for lovebirds, Melanie's (Tippi Hedren) chasing him turns into obsession, conveyed by not only the aggressiveness of the birds, but also by their shear number.
 The birds reflect the state of her soul and her need for conversion (neatly underlined by her wearing the same outfit throughout the entire film until the very end when she is finally "changes").

-Cloverfield, 2008: Liberty has "lost its head," and we have
+Cloverfield, 2008: Liberty has "lost its head," and we have become "alien" to ourselves in the way we licentiously behave.

-THE BODY: usually it’s parts of the body which are referenced; for example, the head always refers to a “governing” function; arms represent strength and legs/feet stand for the will, for just as our legs take us places, so the decisions our will makes take us through life’s decisions.
+THE BODY: usually it’s parts of the body which are referenced; for example, the head always refers to a “governing” function;arms represent strength andlegs/feet stand for the will, for just as our legs take us places, so the decisions our will makes take us through life’s decisions.
 "The face is the soul of the body," philosopher Ludwig Wittgentstein said, and to see/know the face (at least in art) is to see/know the soul.
 When there is a scar, blemish or some other marking on the face, it should be symbolically applied to the soul.
 The eyes are perhaps the most important part of the body, symbolically speaking.
 When the eyes are covered, as with the "boss" in Cool Hand Luke of 1967, it generally refers to "inhumanity," or "dehumanization," and the same device is invoked later by the Coen Brothers in their 2000 film O, Brother, Where Art Thou?
 (Video clip of Paul Newman in Cool Hand Luke below).

-CHASE SCENE/RACE: if the good guy is chasing the bad guy, it’s allowing the good guy to exercise his virtues and endurance so that he can get the bad guy by fulfilling his potential; if the bad guy is chasing the good guy, it’s to alert the good guy of the danger he faces and the necessity of the battle he fights.
+CHASE SCENE/RACE:if the good guy is chasing the bad guy, it’s allowing the good guy to exercise his virtues and endurance so that he can get the bad guy by fulfilling his potential; if the bad guy is chasing the good guy, it’s to alert the good guy of the danger he faces and the necessity of the battle he fights.
 If the good guy doesn’t catch the bad guy by the end of the story and bring him to justice, the good guy wasn’t good enough to be able to prevail: some form of evil or of sin, some trace, in other words, of the very villain that the good guy was trying to overcome remains within him so he is unable to bring the villain to justice.

 COLORS: It wasn't really until Hero that the power of color really was noticed as a new "weapon" in a filmmaker's arsenal for communicating with their audience.

+BLACK: Black usually denotes evil, or it can signify "death to the world," and wisdom/holiness.
+Perhaps the best example there will ever be of how the same color has a double meaning is from the scariest movie ever made: from 1973, The Exorcist: Black clearly invokes evil because light cannot penetrate the darkness of sin; however, black can also be an absence of the passions (since all the colors have a "passion" or "appetite" which they represent, black not being a color can be the victory over passion).
 BLUE: Blue usually represents wisdom.
 When a character is wearing something blue, supposedly that character has been "converted" to a wiser way of life, or they are exhibiting wisdom.
 The deeper the color of blue being worn, the greater the wisdom.
 In Tarantino's 1994 hit Pulp Fiction, Jules (Samuel L. Jackson) wears a blue t-shirt after his "conversion" to show that he has adopted wisdom as his chosen path in life.

 Jules in the diner Pulp Fiction.